-In 2017-18, £72,000 was awarded from Arts Council England and the Department for Education for the first year of the 'Reaching Out' North Hampshire Museum Education Partnership.
+In 2019-20, £64,800 was awarded from Arts Council England and the Department for Education for the fourth year of the 'Reaching Out' North Hampshire Museum Education Partnership.

-The second phase of this exciting project will continue to provide funding for museum partners to develop and deliver curriculum-linked learning programmes for target schools in the North Hampshire Area.
+As well as providing funding for museum partners to develop and deliver curriculum-linked learning programmes for target schools in the North Hampshire Area, this phase will support the development of EYFS and SEND learning provision across the partner sites.
 The HCT sites included in this project are Aldershot Military Museum, Basing House, Andover Museum of the Iron Age, and Milestones Museum; while partner sites are Winchester Military Museums and Gilbert White House & The Oates Collection.

 Over-arching aims of the project are to:

-- Reach out to schools in North Hampshire that have above average indices of deprivation and/or that show a lack of engagement with museums as part of their classroom teaching in order to forge new, sustainable relationships between these schools and their local museums and thus enhance pupils' education
+- Reach out to schools in North Hampshire that have above average indices of deprivation and/or that show a lack of engagement with museums as part of their classroom teaching in order to forge new, sustainable relationships between these schools and their local museums to enhance pupils' education

-- Bring together a group of partner museums to deliver this project and thus offer a diverse range of opportunities with which the schools can engage, as well as strengthen existing museum networks and their future resilience
+- Bring together a group of partner museums to deliver this project and provide a diverse range of opportunities with which schools can engage, as well as strengthen existing museum networks and their future resilience

-Over the course of the year Reaching Out! partners have been working with Broken Physics Productions to document the variety of work which has been delivered in 2017-18.
-Filming has taken place at several HCT sites and includes interviews with teachers, facilitators and pupils.
+In 2017-18 the Reaching Out! partners worked with Broken Physics Productions to document the variety of learning provision delivered in 2017-18.
+The film shows several HCT sites and includes interviews with teachers, facilitators and pupils.

 Contact email@example.com for more information.